 There are a series of questions that I tend to get regularly.
-I’ve realized it makes great sense to write a post about them and provide inquiring minds with an answer.
-A frequent question is “I’m visiting Morocco soon, what can I wear or what should I pack?”
+A frequent question is “I’m visiting soon, what can I wear or what should I pack for Morocco?”
 It can be difficult to know what is and isn’t appropriate to wear and how to best utilize the limited luggage space you may have.
 Most airlines only allow one suitcase when going to Morocco, which is fine for a short trip but if you’re the type of person who wants a totally new outfit daily or are planning to spend more time in the country it can be restricting.
 I’ve been in Morocco at many different times of the year so these tips are good year-round.

 A few things to keep in mind;

 - Morocco is a Muslim country and modesty is respected.
 While you will see women (and men for that matter) wearing a range of clothing it’s best to err on the side of modesty.
-Leave your short shorts and strappy tank tops at home.
+Leave your short shorts and strappy tank tops at home or reserve them for the pool and beach.

 - Morocco is an arid climate, much like California.
 The day times are warm and the evenings can get quite cool, especially in the winter.
 Homes and buildings are built in such a way that they keep cool in summer and (kind of) stay warm in winter.
 So while it may be 100F outside, if you’re inside a home or building it can be quite cool.